These descriptions reflect the Spring term courses only.

 MUS 343 Methods: Woodwinds

-Study, discussion, and analysis of methods and techniques of all instruments in the brass family; development of experimental studies for each instrument separately and together; development of playing and teaching skills.
+Study, discussion, and analysis of methods and techniques of all instruments in the woodwind family; development of experimental studies for each instrument separately and together; development of playing and teaching skills.
 Music major/minors only.

 MUS 355 Practicum: Music Composition